Roman Anthony: 2022–2024: Draft and Minor leagues

+2025: MLB rookie season

 The Red Sox invited Anthony to 2025 spring training.
 He was assigned to Worcester to begin the season, slashing .288/.423/.491 with 10 home runs and 29 RBI.
-On June 7, Anthony belted a 497-foot grand slam against the Rochester Red Wings, which was the longest blast in professional baseball to that point in the year.
+On June 7, Anthony belted a 497-foot grand slam against the Rochester Red Wings, which was the longest home run in professional baseball to that point in the year.
 On June 9, Anthony made his major-league debut for Boston, going hitless in four at-bats with an RBI groundout against the Tampa Bay Rays.
 At age 21 years and 27 days, Anthony was the youngest Red Sox player to make his debut since Rafael Devers, who debuted at age 20 years and 274 days.
 On June 10, Anthony's uniform number was changed from 48 to 19.
 The same day, Anthony recorded his first MLB hit, a two-RBI double in the first inning off of Rays pitcher Ryan Pepiot.
 Anthony's first career home run with the Red Sox was on June 16, against the Seattle Mariners.
 Anthony's first walk-off hit came on August 1, against the Houston Astros.

 On August 6, Anthony signed an eight-year contract extension worth $130 million, with significant escalators that could result in a contract worth upwards of $230 million.
 The deal includes a club option and keeps Anthony under club control through 2034.
 Anthony was named the American League (AL) Rookie of the Month for August after hitting .304 with six homers, 13 RBI, four doubles, 15 walks, 21 runs scored, two stolen bases, a .520 slugging percentage and a .390 on-base percentage in 26 games.
 On September 3, the team placed him on the 10-day injured list with a left oblique strain, sidelining him for the remainder of the regular season.

 Anthony was a finalist for the AL Rookie of the Year Award.
 He finished third in voting.
 If he had finished first or second, he would have earned several million dollars in escalators on his contract extension.
 He was named to MLB's 2025 All-Rookie team as an outfielder.